Data analytics is one of the hottest industries of 2020, and many are thinking of learning coding or switching jobs to become a data analyst.

 5. You believe in lifelong learning

-Data science and analytics is a constantly evolving industry, and even the best data analysts have to continuously learn to stay at the top of their game.
+Data science, data analytics, and coding are constantly evolving industries, and even coding experts have to continuously learn to stay at the top of their game.

-As a data analyst, you can be a lifelong learner in a variety of ways, such as incorporating best practices when coding, reading about top research-backed skills and competencies that data analysts should have, and even learning a new coding language.
+As a coder, you can be a lifelong learner in a variety of ways, such as incorporating best practices when coding, reading about top research-backed skills and competencies that data analysts should have, and even learning a new coding language.

 6. You are (or want to be) resilient